-Except as waived by a Governor's Emergency Order, the County will post notice of its CMT and hybrid CMT public meetings in a manner consistent with Section 286.011, Fla.
-Stat.
-Meeting notices will include instructions for interested members of the public to attend in person or virtually.
+Except as waived by a Governor's Emergency Order, ‡the County will post notice of its CMT and electronic hybrid CMT public meetings in a manner consistent with Section 286.011, Florida Fla.
+Statutes.
+Meeting notices will include instructions for interested members of the public to attend in person or virtually attend via telephone, video conferencing or webinar technology utilized by the County.
 If a public meeting provides for the opportunity for public comment in general or on a specific item, the notice shall also include instructions regarding how members of the public may exercise their right to a reasonable opportunity to be heard.